Have you or a loved one been taken advantage of by a coach, spiritual advisor, or teacher?

 As hard as it is to believe, it wasn’t until 2001 that the Catholic church required cases of sexual abuse to be reported to the Vatican.
 Before that, all cases were “handled” at the local level.

 Such misconduct is certainly not limited to the religious leaders of the Catholic Church.
 Rather, religious leaders of several faiths have been accused of sexual misconduct over the years.
 The New York Times reported about a series of abuses in the orthodox Jewish community in New York.
 Other stories of abuse and assault have emerged among Mormons, Hindus, Jehovah’s Witnesses and even an international Christian cult that went by the name “the Children of God,” just to name a few.
+Burg Simpson’s sexual assault attorneys are here to help fi you or a loved one has suffered sexual abuse at the hands of a spiritual leader.

 People who are meeting with a religious leader, particularly in a one-on-one setting, are often already vulnerable.
 Whether they’re suffering a crisis of faith or dealing with the loss of a loved one, they are seeking spiritual guidance from their faith leader.
 So when that leader takes advantage of that situation sexually, it can be a traumatizing experience.
 If this has happened to you, you don’t have to go through it alone.
+Call a sexual assault attorney immediately at 888-895-2080.

 SEXUAL ABUSE, ASSAULT, & HARASSMENT IN THE WORKPLACE